trilliumeng/orion-sdk/Readme.markdown

 ### Communications

 This directory contains the ProtoGen XML file and the Makefile/project necessary to build the SDK as a static library.
 Once the XML file has been processed, the directory will also contain all of the source code for the SDK.
+It also contains the low-level code for connecting to the gimbal over the Ethernet and/or serial port interfaces.
+To initiate a connection with a gimbal, one of the following functions must be used:

+* `OrionCommOpenSerial`
+* `OrionCommOpenNetwork`

+Both functions will return `TRUE` upon a successful connection, then `OrionCommSend` and `OrionCommReceive` may be used to send and receive Orion SDK packets. `OrionCommClose` is used to close down the connection and release all the relevant resources.

 ### Examples